A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 Try one small action

-TYRVING strives to create meaningful time within family life, not compete with it.
+TYRVING is designed to fit into family life—not compete with it.

-The guide can be used at your own pace, and if you miss a week, that’s okay, the goal is simply creating steady moments of connection over time.
+The goal is simply creating steady moments of connection over time.

 What TYRVING Includes: